 The purpose of this course is to teach students the skills to apply accounting knowledge to solve real business problems and make solid decisions.
-To achieve this goal, product costing and their importance, along with several planning, controlling and decision-making tools are covered.
-The tools covered include activity-based-management, budgeting, standard costing, variance analysis, cost-volume-profit analysis, and capital budgeting, etc.
+To achieve this goal, product costing and their importance, along with several decision-making tools are covered.
+Decision-making tools covered include activity-based-management, budgeting, standard costing, variance analysis, cost-volume-profit analysis, and differential analysis, etc.